The Man behind MrSell

 But despite small setbacks, Bill focused on getting a real estate license- which he thought would be a part time gig.
 However, after listing his first home, it sold in just three days.
 He was hooked.
 From that point forward, all the Japanese fundamentals and strategies went to creating a great career in real estate.

 He began working for Long and Foster and eventually moved to ReMax for a few years.
-Still intrigued by the idea of running his own company, Bill formed ALTA Real Estate with another co-owner.
+Still intrigued by the idea of running his own company, Bill formed ALTA Real Estate.

 When real estate was thriving in 2004, everyone was starting their own company, including me, Bill recalls.
 Running a small real estate company in this competitive market was a real eye opener for me.